helyOSFramework/helyos-documentation/docs/source/6-applications-in-yard-automation/security-remarks.rst

 However, once verify_peer is enabled, certificates must be created for each one of the agent, and the certificate authority file for each agent must be loaded into the RabbitMQ server.

 This approach **does not solve the problem of message tampering**, where an authenticated agent might send malicious commands to another agent.
 For AMQP only, you can mitigate this risk by combining the **verify_peer** method with RabbitMQ's `user_id` validation (`validated-user-id`_ ) and implementing a whitelist in the receptors.
-This combination  ensure that only messages from authenticated agents from the correct origin are executed.
+This combination ensures that only messages from authenticated agents from the correct origin are executed.

 .. _validated-user-id: https://www.rabbitmq.com/docs/validated-user-id